As an SRE, I’m very fortunate to have had training as a pilot. There are many similarities to system operations..

 - Emergency procedures are discussed before leaving the ground (going into production).

 - Instructors will often do some “chaos engineering” while in the air.
 In the middle of an exercise, they will pull the throttle (or other stunts) to see how the student reacts to engine failures, fires, instrument failures, etc.

 - The first reaction to an emergency always involves “fly the plane“.
 Adjust the attitude for “best glide” to mitigate the failure.
 Only then can you go through to possibly fix the cause or communicate.

 The inner ear and intuition does not register slow changes in attitude at all.

-A flight instructor will demonstrate this to students by having them try to “fly straight and level” while effectively blind; flying with a hood.
+A flight instructor will demonstrate this to students by having them try to “fly straight and level” while they are effectively blind; flying with a hood.
 The student can neither see outside nor see the instruments.
 After about 20-30 seconds the instructor will have you remove the hood and recover.
 Invariably, you are in a nose dive and, you didn’t know it.